Appointment of the President

 The Secretary of IFAD sends a call for nominations for the Presidency of IFAD together with questions that the candidates will be invited to answer in writing to the Governors of all IFAD Member States.

-An announcement and press release are posted on the public IFAD website and on the public IFAD Member States Interactive Platform page, and are shared with Governors, other United Nations agencies, organizations and International Financial Institutions.
+An announcement and press release are posted on the public IFAD website and the public IFAD Member States Interactive Platform page, and are shared with Governors, other United Nations agencies, organizations and International Financial Institutions.

 Nominations must be submitted by Member States through their designated representatives or channels of communication to the Secretary of IFAD using a dedicated e-mail address which will be communicated to Governors in advance.

 IFAD Member States meet with Presidential candidates (restricted participation).
+In the interests of transparency, however, the proceedings of the meeting(s) are webcast on IFAD’s website.

 Voting and appointment of the President takes place in a private meeting of the Governing Council.
+The proceedings should be webcast to a salle d’écoute for additional delegates from Member States and authorized staff.

 All Member States are entitled to vote, each one casting the number of votes they have been allocated in membership votes and/or contribution votes.
 Updated information on Member States voting rights is posted regularly on the public IFAD website here and within Hot Links on the public IFAD Member States Interactive Platform.